ecoevomatics/HawaiiArthMETE/analysis_plan.md

-Question: Is theer a pattern in deviation from MaxEnt?
+Question: Is there a pattern in deviation from MaxEnt?
 Hypothesis: Local speciation and adaptation drive divergence at intermediate time scales

 Plots: